kyma-project/kyma/docs/application-connector/docs/03-01-ac-security.md

 The Application Registry allows you to register APIs:
 - Secured with Basic Authentication
-- Secured with OAuth
+- Secured with OAuth flow
-- Secured with generated certificate
+- Secured with a generated client certificate
 - Not secured

 The Application Proxy calls the registered APIs accordingly, basing on the security type specified in the API registration process.